nguyenthaibinh/stam/README.md

 # A Spatio-temporal Attention-based Model for Infant Movement Assessment from Videos

-This repository contains the implementation of:
+This repository contains the implementation of our paper:
-**A Spatio-temporal Attention-based Model for Infant Movement Assessment from Videos** (Binh Nguyen-Thai, Vuong Le, Catherine Morgan, Nadia Badawi, Truyen Tran and Svetha Venkatesh).
+<a href="https://nguyenthaibinh.github.io/papers/stam_jbhi.pdf" target="_blank">A Spatio-temporal Attention-based Model for Infant Movement Assessment from Videos</a>

-This is the link to the pdf: <a href="https://nguyenthaibinh.github.io/papers/stam_jbhi.pdf" target="_blank">pdf link</a>
+*Binh Nguyen-Thai, Vuong Le, Catherine Morgan, Nadia Badawi, Truyen Tran and Svetha Venkatesh* IEEE Journal of Biomedical and Health Informatics (JBHI), 2021.

 <p align="center">
 <img src="high_level_architecture.png" width="90%">